Landing craft support: Post war

 At the end of the war, surviving ships returned to the United States.
 Some were restored to action for the Korean War.
 Many were transferred to Japan (three were later transferred to Taiwan), France (and on to South Vietnam), Cambodia, Thailand, Greece, and other nations.

+Preserved ships

 Only two ships are known to still exist.
 One has been highly modified as a fishing boat.
 The second was in Thailand and was kept in very similar configuration to its original (HTMS Nakha, formerly USS LCS(L)-102).
 The National Association of USS LCS(L) 1–130 was successful in having HTMS Nakha transferred to the association for public display in the United States.
-She was officially released from the Royal Thai Navy on November 10, 2007 after being returned to the US in September of that year.
+She was officially released from the Royal Thai Navy on 10 November 2007 after being returned to the US in September of that year.
 As of May 2017 USS LCS(L)-102 is under restoration and upkeep.
-It is open to the public on Tuesdays, Thursdays and Saturdays or by special arrangements, and tours at the former Naval Ship yard, Mare Island, in Vallejo, California.
+It is open to the public on Tuesdays, Thursdays and Saturdays or by special arrangements, and tours at the former Mare Island Naval Shipyard, in Vallejo, California.